 Pras Michel stands trial in Washington, D.C., for conspiracy and other charges

-Jury selection in the trial of Grammy-winning musician Pras Michel kicks off today in the federal courthouse in Washington D.C., marking a pivotal moment in a case filled with allegations of political maneuvering and international intrigue.
+Jury selection in the trial of Grammy-winning musician Pras Michel kicks off Monday in the federal courthouse in Washington, D.C., marking a pivotal moment in a case filled with allegations of political maneuvering and international intrigue.

 Michel faces charges including conspiracy, witness tampering and failing to register as an agent of China, in a case that could send him to prison for decades if he's convicted.